MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-ide.md

 ![Visual Studio installer](../ide/media/vside_tour_install_dialog.png)

 In addition to improved installation performance, Visual Studio 2017 also has shorter IDE start-up and solution load times.
-For example, selecting the new Lightweight Solution Load feature, located on the main menu under **Tools**, **Options**, **Projects and Solutions**, enables larger solutions to load faster.

 To learn more about setting up Visual Studio on your system, see [Install Visual Studio 2017](https://docs.microsoft.com/visualstudio/install/install-visual-studio).